 GLOBAL MULTILATERAL BENEFIT-SHARING MECHANISM (ARTICLE 10 OF THE NAGOYA PROTOCOL)

+**Note: During the contact group, a group of Parties proposed that the draft decision be presented as a decision for the Conference of the Parties to the Convention.
+Given that the contact group was established to serve an agenda item under the Nagoya Protocol, it was not procedurally possible to reflect this proposal.
+Consequently, the co-chairs will report on this matter to the plenary of SBI.

 The Subsidiary Body on Implementation recommends that the Conference of the Parties serving as the meeting of the Parties to the Nagoya Protocol adopt a decision along the following lines:

 The Conference of the Parties serving as the meeting of the Parties to the Nagoya Protocol,

-Recalling the sovereign rights of States over their natural resources and that the authority to determine access to genetic resources rests with the national Governments and is subject to national legislation, as recognized in Article 15, paragraph 1, of the Convention,
+[[Recalling the sovereign rights of States over their natural resources and that the authority to determine access to genetic resources rests with the national Governments and is subject to national legislation, as recognized in Article 15, paragraph 1, of the Convention,

-Recalling also the objective of the Nagoya Protocol,
+Recalling also the objective of the Nagoya Protocol,]

+[Alt.
+Recalling Article 15 of the Convention and the objective of the Nagoya Protocol,]

 Recalling further the recognition, as specified in the preamble to the Nagoya Protocol, of the requirement for an innovative solution to address the fair and equitable sharing of benefits derived from the utilization of genetic resources and traditional knowledge associated with genetic resources that occur in transboundary situations or for which it is not possible to grant or obtain prior informed consent,